New Jersey Child Health and

 Two longitudinal projects comprise the NJ Child Health Study.
 One follows a panel of low-income children in four NJ cities to study the impact of changes in the food and physical activity environment on changes in weight status and associated behaviors.
 The other follows a panel of 120 public schools in those four cities to study the role of changes in the environment on declines in obesity rates among school children.
 Findings from both studies will be posted here as they become available.

-RECENTLY RELEASED FINDINGS ON WEIGHT STATUS
+RECENTLY RELEASED FINDINGS ON BODY MASS INDEX AND WEIGHT STATUS

 Trends in Obesity Rates among school children in Camden, Newark, Trenton, and New Brunswick, 2008 and 2015; based on nurse-measured heights and weights;